Goblin Mountain by Kyes Peak via Storm Ridge + Quartz Creek / 鬼怪山

 Goblin Mountain via Storm Ridge

-A short traverse west put us on the main ridgeline as we veered north.
-The eastern slopes were full of downsloping slabs and scree, which we avoided by staying on the crest.
-But we’d sometimes drop onto the steep, timbered west because of the rocky ridge.
+A short traverse west soon put us on the ridge as we veered north.
+The east had massive sloping slabs and scree, which we avoided by hugging the crest.
+But we’d sometimes drop onto the steep, timbered west because of the rocky ridgeline.

-At 5200′, we slowly moved to the steep eastern slopes to bypass cliffs and outcrops.
-Soon, we worked our way up through several narrow gullies.
-There wasn’t enough snow here to reach the saddle without keeping postholing.
+At 5200′, we slowly moved to the steep east to bypass cliffs and outcrops.
+We then worked our way up through several narrow gullies.
+There wasn’t much snow here to reach the saddle without the constant postholing.

 Ridge walk